ahlstromcj/seq66/README.md

     *   Qt 5 or Qt 6 (cross-platform).
 Loop-button gird.
 Qt style-sheet support.
+    *   Colorable pattern slots; the color palette can be saved and modified.
     *   Drag-and-drop a MIDI file onto the main grid to load it.
     *   Tabs and external windows for patterns, sets, mute-groups, song layout, event-editing, play-lists, and session information.
     *   Low-frequency oscillator (LFO) to modify continuous controller and velocity values.
     *   A "fixer" for expansion/compression/alignment of note patterns.
-    *   Colorable pattern slots; the color palette can be saved and modified.
     *   Horizontal and vertical zoom in the pattern and song editors.
     *   Extremely resizable.
-    *   A headless/daemon version can be built.
+    *   A headless/daemon version can be built to use with a MIDI grid controller.

 ##  Configuration files

-    *   Supports configuration files: '.rc', '.usr', '.ctrl', '.mutes', '.playlist', '.drums' (note-mapping), '.palette', and Qt '.qss'.
+    *   Supports configuration files: '.rc', '.usr', '.ctrl', '.mutes', '.playlist', '.drums' ('.notemap'), '.palette', and Qt '.qss'.
     *   Separates MIDI control and mute-group setting into their own files.
     *   Unified keystroke and MIDI controls in the '.ctrl' file; defines MIDI controls for automation/display of Seq66 status in grid controllers